awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Manage**\.

 1. Select **Enable**\.
-You can keep the AWS managed CMK with the alias `alias/aws/ebs` created on your behalf as the default encryption key, or choose a symmetric customer managed CMK\.
+You can keep the AWS managed key with the alias `alias/aws/ebs` created on your behalf as the default encryption key, or choose a symmetric customer managed key\.

 1. Choose **Update EBS encryption**\.